amosfullstack/quartz/content/index.md

 Together, we can make studying easier and more effective. <span style="color:rgb(0, 176, 80)">Let’s Make SR2 Green Again! </span>🌿

 > **You will never be Alone in this academic journey.
-> I have discovered that UNI time is very limited and PASSES very FAST like a shadow.**

 ## How You Can Contribute

-We believe in sharing knowledge.
+>We believe in sharing knowledge.
 If you would like to help, here is how:

 - <span style="color:rgb(0, 176, 80)">Solve an exam</span> paper and submit your solution
 - **Send your work in .txt or Word format**